sghrm/freemarket_sample_31s/README.md

 - has_many :comments, dependent: :destroy
 - has_many :likes, dependent: :destroy
 - has_many :transactions, dependent: :destroy
+- has_many :sellers, through: :transactions
+- has_many :buyers, through: :transactions
 - has_many :images, dependent: :destroy
 - has_many :categorys,through: :category_groups
 - belongs_to :brand
+- belongs_to :user

 ## commentsテーブル